 A spiral staircase offers advantages to your home unparalleled by a conventional straight staircase.
 Spiral staircases are attractive and functional, shrinking the staircase footprint to as little as 14 square feet.
-Spiral staircases efficiently tuck away in spaces too tight for a conventional staircase: kitchens, halls, and foyers.
+Spiral staircases efficiently tuck away in spaces too tight for a conventional staircase, such as kitchens, halls, and foyers.

 Building your own spiral staircase is an advanced home improvement project for do-it-yourselfers, especially if you need to create a staircase well in the upper floor.
 Assistance from a partner is required.
 The results are rewarding, and your home will benefit from this high-value project.